 They never see you shacking up with a five, or waking up with a hangover.
 Whenever you see them you’re ready for it because you drove there in your car, and you got to act like an absolute child for three to five hours, and then go home and not have to deal with the other stuff that comes with parenting.

 You can time your visits for the good times, and leave your friends or siblings to pay the price for the sugar rush, or the movie that was accidentally a bit scarier than the kid can handle.
 And as a result, you get to be the cool aunt or uncle, even if you’re not a blood relative.
 They remember that stuff later.

-Yup, so here’s to the good gifts that get remembered later in life, not just some paltry consumerism garbage.
+Yup, so here’s to the baby shower gift ideas for new born babies that get remembered later in life, not just some paltry consumerism garbage.

 Don’t be afraid to ask what they need and be open with your budget, they’ll appreciate the communication.